 Whether you’re a total newbie or a total pro, there’s something to learn about ELOCTATE.
 Pick your path below, then select the links to get going

 Community Relations and Educations Managers (or CoRe, for short) live and work all across the United States.
-CoRe team members are nurses or parents, social workers or people with hemophilia.
+CoRe team members are parents, social workers, or people with hemophilia.
 They’re available to answer your questions, educate, or just to talk.
 Use our handy CoRe Locator to find the CoRe team member nearest you.

 Let's stay in touch.
 We'll occasionally send you important information on Hemophilia A and ELOCTATE.
 If you're new to ELOCTATE, we'll send you a Bluetooth® speaker so you can listen to patient stories, or if you're already on ELOCTATE, a cooler bag for your product.